-If you think you have a cataract or have been diagnosed with this condition, you’ll have questions about cataract treatment and surgery.
-Arm yourself with the knowledge to prepare to get the best surgical outcome — here are answers to frequently asked questions about cataract surgery.
+Arming yourself with information can prepare you to get the best surgical outcome.
+So here are answers to 31 frequently asked questions about cataract surgery.

 General Questions About Cataract Surgery

-Is cataract surgery major surgery?
+3. Is cataract surgery major surgery?

 It is surgery, but it’s not considered “major” by the medical community.
 In most instances, cataract surgery is an outpatient procedure.